Installing WSL 2

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # Enable ‘Virtual Machine Platform’

-wsl --set-default-version 2 # for future installations
+wsl --set-default-version 2 # use WSL2 for future installations

 ref: OMG Ubuntu.co.uk